e0406981/ip/docs/README.md

 #### Keywords

-'delete' - delete a task
+`delete` - delete a task

 Example of usage:
-'delete 2' - deletes task 2
+`delete 2` - deletes task 2

 Expected outcome:
 Task number 2 has been deleted!

 ### 7: Find